Snowbird season is just around the corner. Are you ready to head to a warmer climate during winter?

 Why It’s Important for Snowbirds to Join a Community

-No matter where you choose to live in the winter months, whether it's a golf community in Phoenix or an RV park near Clearwater Beach, joining a community is one of the most vital decisions a snowbird can make.
+No matter where you choose to live in the winter months, whether it’s a golf community in Phoenix, Arizona, or an RV park near Clearwater Beach, Florida, joining a community is one of the most vital decisions a snowbird can make.

-Although you might be leaving the cold temperatures and snow behind, the winter blues can still follow you.
-When you're part of a community, it's easier to make friends and have an active social life.
+Although you might leave the cold temperatures and snow behind, the winter blues can still follow you.
+When you’re part of a community, making friends and having an active social life is easier.

 Destinations for snowbirds don’t have to be in the “hot spots” of activity.
 But you still want to be connected with others when you’re away from your primary residence for an extended time, enjoying the warm weather.